whatinthepeta/IncognitonDocumentation/docs/testingProfileFingerPrint.md

  2. Repeat this step with another profile or outside of Incogniton on your regular browser.

     #### <span style="color: green;">Success Indicator</span>
-    #### <span style="color: purple;">The goal is for you to be unique among their database on each test you repeat.
-You should see a message in green text stating <span style="color: green;">"Yes!
-You are unique among the 3500000 fingerprints in our entire dataset."</span> This confirms your fingerprint isn't matched with any other fingerprint in your system, proving your anti-detection profile is working correctly.</span>
+    #### <span style="color: green;">The goal is for you to be unique among their database on each test you repeat.
+You should see a message in green text stating "Yes!
+You are unique among the 3500000 fingerprints in our entire dataset."
+This confirms your fingerprint isn't matched with any other fingerprint in your system, proving your anti-detection profile is working correctly.</span>

     ![Alt Text](assets/Screenshot 2025-04-03 044801.png)

     #### <span style="color: red;">Fail Indicator</span>
-    #### <span style="color: purple;">A failed test will look something like <span style="color: red;">"No!
-You are not unique among the 3500000 fingerprints in our entire dataset."</span> This indicates you have been identfied somewhere else.</span>
+    #### <span style="color: red;">A failed test will look something like "No!
+You are not unique among the 3500000 fingerprints in our entire dataset."
+This indicates you have been identfied somewhere else.</span>

     ![Alt Text](assets/Screenshot-2025-04-03-030230.png)